awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet.md

 # Launching an EC2 Fleet<a name="ec2-fleet"></a>

 An *EC2 Fleet* contains the configuration information to launch a fleet—or group—of instances\.
 In a single API call, a fleet can launch multiple instance types across multiple Availability Zones, using the On\-Demand Instance, Reserved Instance, and Spot Instance purchasing options together\.
+Using EC2 Fleet, you can:
++ Define separate On\-Demand and Spot capacity targets and the maximum amount you’re willing to pay per hour
-Using EC2 Fleet, you can define separate On\-Demand and Spot capacity targets, specify the instance types that work best for your applications, and specify how Amazon EC2 should distribute your fleet capacity within each purchasing option\.
++ Specify the instance types that work best for your applications
++ Specify how Amazon EC2 should distribute your fleet capacity within each purchasing option

+You can also set a maximum amount per hour that you’re willing to pay for your fleet, and EC2 Fleet launches instances until it reaches the maximum amount\.
+When the maximum amount you're willing to pay is reached, the fleet stops launching instances even if it hasn’t met the target capacity\.

 The EC2 Fleet attempts to launch the number of instances that are required to meet the target capacity specified in your request\.
+If you specified a total maximum price per hour, it fulfills the capacity until it reaches the maximum amount that you’re willing to pay\.
 The fleet can also attempt to maintain its target Spot capacity if your Spot Instances are interrupted\.
 For more information, see [How Spot Instances Work](how-spot-instances-work.md)\.

 ![\[A sample EC2 fleet\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/ec2-fleet.png)